THE SCRIPTWRITERS & CO TEAM (AKA TEAM S&CO!)

 Honeylove - a TV pilot reminiscent of 'Cold Feet' and ‘Catastrophe’, with a bit of 'The Office’ thrown in.
 By day, Honeylove employees sell sex toys to help customers ‘come together’.
 By night, they struggle to manage relationships as their home lives fall apart.

-Seahorse - dystopian thriller feature, 'The Handmaid's Tale' meets 'Brave New World'.
+Seahorse - dystopian drama feature, 'The Handmaid's Tale' meets 'Brave New World'.
 In 2111, an illegally pregnant woman fights to restore natural balance in a world where females govern and males must gestate all foetuses.
 But first she must evade her law-keeper husband, ordered to execute her and her unborn child.

 Zanna doesn't just run, cast and host S&Co's Scratch Nights, Workshops and Writing Retreats and Zoom Table Reads, but has a reputation for delivering incisive, non-nonsense script notes to playwrights as well as screenwriters.
 She shoots from the hip but gets on with most people and, given half a chance, performs at our Scratch Nights (so you can increase your odds of winning a laurel by writing a meaty role for her... just saying).
-And somehow, possibly via copious compliments, a vat of rum and tickets to see Liverpool at Anfield, she conned experienced screenwriter and script consultant Alex Hollister into joining her at S&Co.
+And somehow, possibly via copious compliments, a vat of rum and tickets to see Liverpool play at Anfield, she conned experienced screenwriter and script consultant Alex Hollister into joining her at S&Co.